Jacedeuce/notes/StackEdit/Coding Dojo/Python/Django app process.md

-## Steps to create new Django project
+## Steps to create new Django project/app
 ### Set up the project
 * ___activate___ environment , create a project
 ```console